Explore or mine the deep seabed: what is the current situation?

 Do we have the right to mine the deep seabed?

 For the time being, no deep-sea mining rights have been granted in the Area.
 Some countries, such as China, Mexico and Nauru, are in favour of issuing mining rights as quickly as possible.
-Norway has authorised prospecting in its territorial waters.

 In March 2024, a group of 25 countries, including France, took a stance against deep-sea mining on the grounds of the precautionary principle, but did not abandon scientific exploration to gain a better understanding of this environment.
 The European Parliament has voted a resolution in favour of a moratorium on deep-sea mining.

-Further discussions were held from the 18th to the 29th of March during the first part of the 29th annual session of the ISA and will be continued in July 2024.
+Further discussions were held from the 18th to the 29th of March during the first part of the 29th annual session of the ISA and continued in July 2024.
 Negotiations are focusing on drafting a mining code and the environmental precautions to be introduced in the event that mining authorisation is granted.

 We must join forces to protect the deep seabed!